37 Sensational Fire Pits that Will Let You Soak Up Sunsets

 Photo Courtesy of The Blue Eyed Dove

 This free-standing fire pit complements any landscape style.
 The pagoda design features a mesh screen to help keep the fire contained.
 At almost 50 pounds, it’ll take two to move the pit from one location to the next.
 The heat-resistant paint finish means you’ll have many years of backyard fun with little maintenance.
-If this design doesn’t work for you, here are 12 more amazing fire pit ideas to choose from.

 Photo: Courtesy Fire Sense